 The finalists will be asked for additional information.
 Please inform the person that you are nominating them.

-To nominate a student or employee, create an account & password or log-in using your existing account & password on Partnership Planner and select “Create Project”.
+To nominate a student or employee, click HERE and create an account & password or log-in using your existing login information and select “Create Project”.
 Under the title Awards, select Barnabas Award.

 The last day for nominations is March 10, 2014.